corinnawegner/DLN_project_G03/README.md

 ## Results

-This section summarizes our results in tables.
+This section summarizes our obtained scores.

 <!-- Summarize all the results of your experiments in tables: -->